FDA Banned Impossible Burger Ingredients

 Land use assumes we use land for one thing only.
 In reality land can be used for many things throughout the year.
 Such as crop rotation.

 Try planting vegetables on the dry dirt you see in Texas or Northern Africa.
 It won’t go well because that land is not suitable for anything else but grazing cattle.
-In fact, grazing cattle are a great way to turn otherwise unusable land into nutrient rich protein.
+In fact, grazing animals are a great way to turn otherwise unusable land into nutrient rich protein.

 What is Regenerative Agriculture?